 What is the reduced tuition rate for Dual Enrollment?

-Participants in the Dual Enrollment program will receive a grant-in-aid equal to a minimum of 50 percent of the current cost of tuition.
+Participants in the Dual Enrollment program will receive a grant-in-aid equal to 50 percent of the current cost of tuition.
 In addition, students are responsible for the cost of books, which varies according to the class in which the student is enrolled.
 Dual Enrollment students do not receive financial aid and are not eligible for loans.

 How soon may I register for a class before the semester begins?